SELab-2/Dr-Trottoir-4/readme/authorisation.md

 - `manual/ - [..., IsAdmin | IsSuperStudent | IsSyndic]`
 - `manual/id - [..., IsAdmin | IsSuperStudent | ReadOnlyStudent | IsSyndic]`
-    - **TODO** Change IsSyndic to IsOwnerOfManual once that is added to the model
+    - **TODO** IsSyndic should be updated to : can access manuals of his own buildings only!
 - `manual/building/id - [..., IsAdmin | IsSuperStudent | ReadOnlyStudent | OwnerOfBuilding]`
 - `manual/all/ - [..., IsAdmin | IsSuperStudent]`